OriginProtocol/security/templates/Contract-Code-Review-Example.md

 #### Authentication

 - [ ] Never use tx.origin
-- [ ] Check that every external/public function should actualy be external
+- [ ] Check that every external/public function should actually be external
 - [ ] Check that every external/public function has the correct authentication

 #### Cryptographic code

-- [ ] Contracts that roll their own crypto are terrfying
+- [ ] Contracts that roll their own crypto are terrifying
 - [ ] Note that a failed signature check will result in a 0x00 result.
 Make sure that the result throws if it returns this.
 - [ ] Beware of signed data being used in a replay attack to other contracts.